"Pack Your Bags Something Small"

 Matthew's song captures part of the goal.
 Pack small.
 If you know the Kámen Road story, you know that figuring out the perfect size for carry-on only travelers was the goal.
 It is supporting the experience of connection that we get when we are free from stuff and attached to only what we love the most (a little Kondo creeping in here).
-I pay respect to the utility of the suitcase on wheels and the convenience of travel clothes, but I was never and am not now satisfied with the idea that we need luggage on wheels to travel.
+I pay respect to the utility of the suitcase on wheels and the convenience of synthetic travel clothes, but I was never and am not now satisfied with the idea that we need luggage on wheels to travel and perfectly coordinating outfits.

-I grew tired of watching my travel pants change.
+I grew tired of watching my travel pants change after a few washings.
 They looked grubby now with white nylon threads disrupting the once smart, tailored look and promise of day-to-night styling for a packing light solution.
-Nylon was also the source of that embarrassing "swishing" or "crunching" - whatever you want to call it - the noise that stiff polyesters naturally make (much like the windbreaker/raincoat rub).
+Nylon was the source of that embarrassing "swishing" or "crunching" - whatever you want to call it - the noise that certain polyesters make (that windbreaker/raincoat rub).

 My quest continues for the most personal travel wardrobe made of all natural materials that steps beyond the capsule wardrobe concept - I want prints and color - and more tailored cuts.
 I want more than three hues of the best is basics.
 How far can the basics carry you in travel really?
 Doesn't the navy during the day and same navy for the night just drain the joy out of self-expression?
 Do I have to match and coordinate every day of my travels?
 Give me six favorite things - and room enough for several new design finds - and I am "content on the open road."
 I argue more than content but feeling more alive this way.